plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Rationale
 ^^^^^^^^^
-If the operator includes an invalid ``StateUpdate`` (i.e. there is not a deprecation for the last valid ``StateUpdate`` on an intersecting range), they may checkpoint it and attempt a malicious exit.
+If the aggregator includes an invalid ``StateUpdate`` (i.e. there is not a deprecation for the last valid ``StateUpdate`` on an intersecting range), they may checkpoint it and attempt a malicious exit.
 To prevent this, the valid owner must checkpoint their unspent state, exit it, and create a challenge on the invalid checkpoint.

 -------------------------------------------------------------------------------